Lev Gudkov

-Lev Dmitrievich Gudkov (Лев Дмитриевич Гудков; 6 December 1946) is a Russian sociologist, director of the analytical Levada Center and editor-in-chief of the journal The Russian Public Opinion Herald.
+Lev Dmitrievich Gudkov (Лев Дмитриевич Гудков; 6 December 1946) is a Russian sociologist and one of the leading researchers of Russian public opinion.
+He was the director of the Levada Center from 2006 to 2021 and has since served as the center's academic supervisor.
+He is also the editor-in-chief of the Russian Public Opinion Herald.
+He is known for developing, together with Yuri Levada, the concept of “Homo Sovieticus” (“Soviet Man”).
+In 2025, he was designated as a “foreign agent” by the Russian Ministry of Justice.
+Gudkov has been described as the “Galileo Galilei” of Russian sociology.

 Early life and education

 Gudkov was born on 6 December 1946.

-He studied journalism, sociology and philology at the Lomonosov Moscow State University and graduated in 1971.
-From 1970 to 1973 Gudkov worked for the department of methodology of researching social processes at the Russian Academy of Sciences.
+He studied journalism, sociology, and philology at the Lomonosov Moscow State University and graduated in 1971.
+From 1970 to 1973, Gudkov worked for the department of methodology of researching social processes at the Russian Academy of Sciences.

-In the following four years until 1977, Gudkov was an employee of the department of philosophy and sociology at the Institute for scientific Information on social studies, which belongs to the Russian Academy of Sciences.

-He continued his post-graduate studies at the Institute for philosophy of the Russian Academy of Sciences until 1977.
+In the following four years until 1977, Gudkov was an employee of the department of philosophy and sociology at the Institute for Scientific Information on Social Studies, which belongs to the Russian Academy of Sciences.
+He continued his post-graduate studies at the Institute for Philosophy of the Russian Academy of Sciences until 1977.
 His dissertation concerned Max Weber's concept of the methodology of social sciences and the German tradition of the understanding of sociology.

 Career

-From 1977 to 1984 he was a senior researcher of the Sociology Department at the Russian State Library.

-Between 1984 and 1986 he worked as one of the leading scientific employees at the Sociology Department of the Design Research Institute (VNIIITE).

-From 1986 until 1988, Gudkov was the senior scientific employee of the All-Union book chamber.

-In 1988 Gudkov started working for VCIOM, and became one of the leading scientists of the research center after a short while.
-Three years later in 1991, Gudkov was made the head of the theory- and later the sociopolitical department of researches at VCIOM.
+From 1977 to 1984, Gudkov was a senior researcher of the Sociology Department at the Russian State Library.Between 1984 and 1986, he worked as one of the leading scientific employees at the Sociology Department of the Design Research Institute.
+Gudkov was the senior scientific employee of the All-Union book chamber from 1986 until 1988.
+In 1988, he started working for VCIOM, and became one of the leading scientists of the research center soon thereafter.
+Three years later, in 1991, Gudkov was made the head of the theory and later the sociopolitical department of research at VCIOM.